fivdi/onoff/README.md

 ## Additional Information

-Tested on the following platofrms:
+Tested on the following platforms:

 - Raspberry Pi
   - Raspbian